AerialSong/ISS2023-Capstone-AJJM/README.md

 <h2>3.
 Important Information Regarding Live-Input</h2>

-In order to perform live-input packet-sniffing, initiate the necessary script by running:
+In order to perform live-input packet-sniffing, initiate the necessary script by running:<br>
 <code>  >>> linput.py</code>
 In the python3 terminal which Scoria starts up, with any necessary arguments in the usual syntax.